mark-watson/PythonAIBook/manuscript/Deep_Learning_Image_Generation.md

+# Part IV - Overviews of Image Generation, Reinforcement Learning, and Recommendation Systems

+This final part of this book consists of overviews of three important topics that I cover briefly, with perhaps more material in the next edition of this book.

 # Image Generation (Optional Material)

 I have never used deep learning image generation at work but it is fun to experiment with.
 We will use Brett Kuprel's [Mini-Dalle model](https://github.com/kuprel/min-dalle) that is a reduced size port of DALL·E Mini to PyTorch.